reych/financierge/README.md

 ---------------------------------------------
-Financierge
+financierge
 ---------------------------------------------
 "The paynless way to balance your halfunds"

-For CSCI310 project 2
-By Team H
+Produced for CSCI 310 Project 2 by Team H

-Developers:
+Team Members:
 * Christian Villa
 * Christina Liang
 * Edgar Lugo